GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 ### Upload an updated zip file {: #uploading-an-updated-zip-file }

 If you're changing any code, the manifest, or other assets packaged with your extension, you must make a new zip file and upload the new package.
-Make sure you increase the **version number**.
+Make sure you increment the **version number**.
 Each new version must have a larger version number than the previous version.

 In the developer dashboard entry for your item, on